 - 7.1.
 Consent must be a positive indication.
 It cannot be inferred from silence, inactivity or pre-ticked boxes. - 7.2.
 Consent will only be accepted where it is freely given, specific, informed and an unambiguous indication of the individual's wishes. - 7.3.
 Where consent is given, a record will be kept documenting how and when consent was given. - 7.4.
-The school ensures that consent mechanisms meet the standards of the GDPR.
+The school ensures that consent mechanisms meet the standards of the UK GDPR.
 Where the standard of consent cannot be met, an alternative legal basis for processing the data must be found, or the processing must cease. - 7.5.
-Consent accepted under the DPA will be reviewed to ensure it meets the standards of the GDPR; however, acceptable consent obtained under the DPA will not be reobtained. - 7.6.
+Consent accepted under the DPA will be reviewed to ensure it meets the standards of the UK GDPR; however, acceptable consent obtained under the DPA will not be reobtained. - 7.6.
 Consent can be withdrawn by the individual at any time. - 7.7.
+When pupils and staff join the school, the staff member or pupil (or, where appropriate, pupil's parent) will be required to complete a consent form for personal data use.
+This consent form deals with the taking and use of photographs and videos, amongst other things.
+Where appropriate, third parties may also be required to compete a consent form. - 7.8.
 Where a child is under the age of 13 the consent of parents will be sought prior to the processing of their data, except where the processing is related to preventative or counselling services offered directly to a child.